Connect with others who understand.

 Targeted therapies block the growth of cancer on a molecular level.
 They do this by turning off or interfering with signals that tell cancer cells to grow and divide.
 Targeted therapies can deliver toxins to the cancer cells while avoiding normal, healthy cells.
 They can also change the proteins within cancer cells, causing the cells to die.
 Some can block the growth of new blood vessels that may feed cancer cells.
 This type of therapy is often called precision medicine because its targets are so specific.

-Monoclonal antibodies are targeted drugs, as are kinase inhibitors and antibody-drug conjugates.
+Monoclonal antibodies are targeted drugs.
+So are kinase inhibitors and antibody-drug conjugates (ADCs).

 Kinase Inhibitors Are Administered as a Pill